A Little Bit: Charts

-Weekly charts
+Release history

 Rosie Ribbons version

-"A Little Bit" was recorded by English singer and Pop Idol runner-up Rosie Ribbons, for her debut studio album Misbehaving.
+"A Little Bit" was recorded by Welsh singer and Pop Idol contestant Rosie Ribbons, for her debut studio album Misbehaving.
 Her version has an "American vibe" and derives from the genres of pop and R&B. A writer for the Western Mail noted that the song contains influences of Samantha Mumba tracks.
 The song was released on January 13, 2003, through Telstar Records, as the second single from the album.
 It reached number nineteen on the UK Singles Chart, and was also accompanied by a music video, which showed Ribbons dancing with her backup dancers.
 She performed the song on various televised appearances such as CD:UK and Top of the Pops.
 She also toured with Liberty X and promoted the song.

 Release and reception

 Ribbons' version of "A Little Bit" was released as the second single from her debut album titled Misbehaving, on January 13, 2003, through Telstar Records.
 The album was recorded, but due to Telstar going bankrupt, it was never released.